“I was wishing that I came of a more honourable lineage.” – Prince Caspian: Chronicles of Narnia

 History is for everybody, but cultural practices only apply to some.
 The younger generations are less traditional these days.
 The degree to which they have left traditional practices behind also varies.
 I wanted to make this point because I have seen so much stereotyping of tribes in the short month I’ve been here.
 Don’t forget though, sweeping generalizations are a thing in the states as well.

 Alright onto the [really interesting!] history lesson because you can’t make sense of the ‘why’ behind Herero cultural practices, without first looking at the tribe’s history in Namibia.
 The information I give you comes from my notes on the BBC documentary, Namibia: Genocide and the Second Reich.
-I was pissed that the first genocide of the 20th century was not mentioned in the fifty some odd classes I took that covered the holocaust.
+I was frustrated that the first genocide of the 20th century was not mentioned in the fifty some odd classes I took that covered the holocaust.
 But let’s see what you think.

 I never felt wary of speaking my middle name until I moved to Namibia and learned this story.